-- 1 Choose a region where you want to run the instance. - 2 Search for offerings.
-To limit the results returned, you can specify the instance type or Availability Zone. - 3 Purchase offerings that meet your requiremnts. - 4 Run instances of the purchased instance type in the correct region and Availability Zone.
+1 Choose a region where you want to run the instance.
+2 Search for offerings.
+To limit the results returned, you can specify the instance type or Availability Zone.
+3 Purchase offerings that meet your requiremnts.

 For information about pricing, refer to the Amazon EC2 Product Page.